3 Types of Compressed Air Filters

 Dry Particulate Filters: Dry particulate filters are usually employed to remove desiccant particles after an adsorption dryer.
 They can also be implemented at point of use to remove any corrosion particles from the compressed air.
 Dry particulate filters operate in a similar manner as a coalescing filter, capturing and retaining particles within the filter media.

 Knowing the needs of your compressed air system can help you chose the right filter.
 Whether your air need a high level of filtration or basic contaminants removed, cleaning your air is an important step in the compressed air process.
-Check out Airpull (Shanghai) of filters today or call a representative and learn how Airpull (Shanghai) Filter can help you achieve cleaner, safer air.
+Check out Airpull (Shanghai) of filters today or call a representative and learn how SHANGHAI AILPULL INDUSTRIAL CO.,LTD, can help you achieve cleaner, safer air.

 Post time: Nov-25-2020